DZykov/Java-console/README.md

 |-size [integer for width, integer for height]/[normal]	 | changes the size of a console

 ## Issues
-- This application was made for windows; however, it stills runs on ubuntu/mac but some commands doesn't work, and tray is not supported
+- This application was made for windows; however, it stills runs on ubuntu/mac but some commands don't work, and tray is not supported